 Both the Vizsla and the Ridgeback are required by their national breed clubs to be tested for Hip Dysplasia, which is the abnormal formation of the hip joint that causes joint pain and arthritis in later life.
 The Ridgeback is also required to be tested for Elbow Dysplasia, which is the same condition but located in the elbow joint.

 The Vizsla is also required to be tested for certain eye conditions, with Progressive Retinal Atrophy and Entropion being the most common concerns, as well as Autoimmune Thyroiditis which is a hormonal imbalance that can lead to symptoms such as unexplained weight gain, lethargy, hair loss and mental dullness.

 The Rhodesian Ridgeback is also susceptible to congenital Dermoid Sinus, which is characterized by tubular indentations under the skin, which exposes him to infections in his skin tissue all the way down to his spinal cord.

 Overall, both the Vizsla and the Rhodesian Ridgeback are generally healthy dogs, with the Vizsla enjoying a longer lifespan compared to the Ridgeback.

-The Vizsla and the Rhodesian Ridgeback are similar in their grooming needs, and they only require a brush once a week to keep their double coat looking healthy and shiny.
-They both shed during shedding season, so to keep their coats more manageable this can be increased to 2 brushes a week.
+The Vizsla and the Rhodesian Ridgeback are similar in their grooming needs, and they only require a brush once a week to keep their coat looking healthy and shiny.
+They both shed during shedding season, so to keep their coats more manageable you can brush them two times a week.
 They would appreciate a bath once every 6 to 8 weeks, but they are both relatively clean breeds who thankfully do not have a strong doggy odor.